vraus/PercivalEngine/README.md

 >
 > ***Started Date:** 07/07/2024*

+This project is currently on hold.
+I'm taking a complete course of the **Vulkan API** thanks to **Udemy**, so that I can have a more in-depth knowledge of the **Vulkan Graphics API** and Graphics Programming in general.

 ## Introduction

 **This is the futur new version of my old previous [Tiny Renderer Engine](https://github.com/vraus/testVulkan)...
 But now trying to make it correctly using and architecture and a builder.**